 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

 Lincoln Park is one of Chicago’s premier neighborhoods.
 Located just north of the Chicago Loop (or city center), Lincoln Park is a beautiful local lakefront community.
+If you are in the area for work, there are many things to do in Lincoln Park, Chicago at night.

 Lincoln Park is the main attraction in Lincoln Park.
 The park is an enormous green space on Chicago’s northern lake shore.
 It offers many unique attractions such as the Lincoln Park Zoo, a Lily Pond, a Nature Preserve and plenty of paved walking paths.